 - 1. For patient PAM USABILITY, change the radiology order that was just created to the following: - a.
 Abdomen CT Scan, With Contrast - b.
 Reason for study: Right lower quadrant pain - 2.
 Close and save the requisition.

+PATH(S) TO COMPLETION:

+Outlined Daths

+Optimal Path:

-- 1. Open the requisition document from the previous task
+1. Open the requisition document from the previous 4.
+Click Exit/Close

+task 5.
+Click Yes to save

-- 2. Uncheck Without Contrast
+2. Uncheck Without Contrast 6.
+Click Yes for finished

-- 3. Check Contrast
+3. Check Contrast